luapower/objc/objc.md

 #### 2. Confusion about weak and hard references

-Ref. counting systems are fragile: they require that retain() and release() calls over the same object be perfectly balanced.
+Ref. counting systems are fragile: they require that retain() and release() calls on an object be perfectly balanced.
 If they're not, you're toasted.
 Modelling object relationships in terms of weak and hard references can help a lot with that.